Roster: Company K, 47th Pennsylvania Volunteers

 Alternate Spellings of Surname: Schuchard, Schuhard, Shuchard, Shuhard

-Term of Service: 17 September 1861 – 24 October 1862 (wounded in action during the Battle of Pocotaligo; died from battle wounds at Hilton Head)
+Term of Service: 17 September 1861 – 24 October 1862 (mortally wounded during the Battle of Pocotaligo; died from battle wounds at Hilton Head)

 Rank: Private